clj-easy/graal-docs/README.md

 about this API [here for Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/functions.html) and [here for Java 11](https://docs.oracle.com/en/java/javase/11/docs/specs/jni/functions.html).
-There are a some bugs ([example](https://github.com/oracle/graal/issues/2152)) in the GraalVM implementations of some of these functions in all versions up to and including Graal 20.0.0.
+There are a some bugs ([example](https://github.com/oracle/graal/issues/2152)) in the GraalVM implementations of some of these functions in all versions up to and including GraalVM 20.0.0.
 Some known bugs have been fixed in GraalVM 20.1.0-dev.
-If you encounter bugs with these API calls try the latests development versions of Graal.
+If you encounter bugs with these API calls try the latests development versions of GraalVM.
 If bugs persist please file them with the Graal project.

 ## GraalVM development builds